Brian Banks (American football): False accusation of sexual assault

 In the summer of 2002, aged 16, Banks was arrested and charged after classmate Wanetta Gibson falsely accused him of dragging her into a stairway and raping her.
 He was expelled from Long Beach Polytechnic High School shortly after being taken into custody and placed at Juvenile Hall.
 Shawn Ashley, who was a co-principal of Long Beach Poly High, had claimed that Banks would not be allowed back on campus regardless of any jurisdictional outcome.
-Faced with a possible 41 years to life sentence, he accepted a plea bargain that included six years in prison, five years of probation, and registering as a sex offender.
+Faced with a possible 41-year-to-life sentence, he accepted a plea bargain that included six years in prison, five years of probation, and registering as a sex offender.
 Banks stated that he took the deal after his lawyer told him that he stood almost no chance at trial because he would likely be tried by an all-white jury who would only see "a big, black teenager."
 According to Banks, his lawyer convinced him that by pleading no contest he would receive probation, but no jail time.
 With only ten minutes to decide and denied the right to counsel with his mother, Banks took the deal.

-Gibson and her mother Wanda Rhodes sued the Long Beach Unified School District, claiming the Poly campus was not a safe environment, and won a $1.5 million settlement.
+Gibson and her mother, Wanda Rhodes, sued the Long Beach Unified School District, claiming the Poly campus was not a safe environment, and won a $1.5 million settlement.

 Confession of false accusation

-In March 2011, Gibson contacted Banks on Facebook, met with him, and admitted in the presence of a private investigator Banks had hired that she had fabricated the story.
-Banks secretly recorded Gibson's confession, but she later (according to Banks and his private investigator) refused to tell prosecutors that she had lied so that she wouldn't have to return the money she and her family had won in court.
+In March 2011, Gibson contacted Banks on Facebook, met with him, and admitted in the presence of a private investigator that Banks had hired, that she had fabricated the story.
+Banks secretly recorded Gibson's confession, but she later (according to Banks and his private investigator) refused to tell prosecutors that she had lied so that she wouldn't have to return the money that she and her family had won in court.

 California Innocence Project

-Prior to the taped confession, Banks had asked for help from the California Innocence Project (CIP), a nonprofit law school clinic run by the San Diego–based California Western School of Law that investigates and litigates cases of actual innocence.
+Before the taped confession, Banks had asked for help from the California Innocence Project (CIP), a nonprofit law school clinic run by the San Diego–based California Western School of Law that investigates and litigates cases of actual innocence.
 At that time, however, there had not been sufficient evidence of Banks's innocence for them to take on the case.
 However, after the confession, CIP decided to make it the organization's first case involving a wrongfully convicted person who had already been released from prison.

 The video evidence was not admissible in court because the video had been made without Gibson's knowledge or consent and was not accompanied by a signed confession from her.
 However, CIP was instrumental in putting together additional evidence supporting Banks' story, which led the district attorney to ask the judge to reverse the conviction on May 24, 2012.
 Banks was also relieved of his record as a sex offender, allowing him to resume his sports career.

 Banks supports CIP in its efforts on behalf of the wrongly convicted, participating in CIP's 2013 Innocence March.